dngupta/mina.github.io/README.md

 # Welcome to MINA | Map Indian Archaeology

-MINA is a Web-based platform developed for the Michigan State University Advanced Institute on Digital Archaeology Method and Practice.
-The code is on an MIT license and borrows from other repositories with similar licenses. *Collaborators are welcome to add to this project*
+MINA is a [Web-based platform](http://dngupta.github.io/mina.github.io) developed for the Michigan State University Advanced Institute on Digital Archaeology Method and Practice.
+The code is on an MIT license and borrows from other repositories with similar licenses. *Collaborators are welcome to add to this project.*

 ### MINA aims to encourage intellectual interest in developing visualization tools appropriate for archaeology, and to promote Indian archaeology.